I.TV: History

-i.TV was founded in 2008 by Brad Pelo, who serves as CEO, and Justin Whittaker.
-Pelo previously co-founded Folio Corporation and served as founding CEO of the parent company of Ancestry.com, among other ventures and projects.
+i.TV was founded in 2008 by Brad Pelo, who is CEO, and Justin Whittaker.
+Pelo previously co-founded Folio Corporation and was founding CEO of the parent company of Ancestry.com, among other ventures and projects.

 In May 2011 i.TV and AOL together re-launched AOL's online destination for TV viewers, AOL TV, based on i.TV's technology platform.
 AOL TV receives 1.6 million hits per day.

 In November 2013 i.TV acquired GetGlue, maker of a leading second screen and social TV check-in platform.
 Headquartered in New York City, GetGlue reportedly has over 4.5 million registered users.

 In January 2014 i.TV launched tvtag, a second screen iPhone app that provides a feed of television moments that users can then share, doodle on and comment on in a variety of ways.
 These moments in a “tagline” are captured and curated by a team of 50 staffers.

 A year later, tvtag was shut down.